GabrielBueno200/DemoCDCWithRabbitMQAndNetCore/README.md

 # Run dotnet app
 $ dotnet run build
 ```
 After execute the steps above, you can monitor RabbitMQ queue accessing `http://localhost:15672/#/queues`.
-Finally, make some change (INSERT, UPDATE or DELETE) on `Person` table and check messages being published to the queue.
-The file [enable_cdc.sql](https://github.com/GabrielBueno200/DemoCDCWithRabbitMQAndNetCore/blob/main/enable_cdc.sql) has some example operations.
+Then, make some change (INSERT, UPDATE or DELETE) on `Person` table and check messages being published to the queue.
+After that you can visualize message being consumed by the running .NET Core MassTransit Consumer app logs.